mgama1/mgama1.github.io/_posts/2024-10-2-secretmessage.md

     img[:, :, 0][i,j]=int(pixel_bin_encoded,2)
 cv2.imwrite('x.png',img)
 ```
-> if you write the image as jpeg the message might get corrupted becuase it's a lossy compression format. so make sure to write it as png
+> if you write the image as jpeg the message might get corrupted because it's a lossy compression format. so make sure to write it as png

 And we are done! now you can send the image to your friends and they can easily decode the secret message!
 Let's see how